wilstrup/sr-oligo-gapmer/blog_post.md

 The QLattice is a quantum-inspired algorithm that explores the space of all mathematical expressions that relate the output (toxicity) to the input (ASO design characteristics).
 The result of the search is a list of hypotheses sorted by how well they match observations.

 Caspase toxicity is a biological mechanism that is a function of many subprocesses in the cell.
-Working with the QLattice is an iterative process by which we want to understand how the data we have is related to these biological mechanisms.
-We start by engineering some simple features and by seeing how they interact we eventually come up with appropriate features to describe caspase toxicity.
-The output in the end is not only a predictive model that we can benchmark, but an actual explanation of the underlying biology that enables us to design less toxic compounds in the future.
+We engineered some simple features and allowed the QLattice to search through different interactions between them that describe toxicity.
+The result in the end is not only a predictive model that we can benchmark, but an actual explanation of the underlying biology that enables us to design less toxic compounds in the future.

 In this blogpost we use the QLattice to generate classification models.
 Mathematically, this means that the QLattice will wrap each expression in a logistic function.
 This allows the output to be interpreted as a probability.
 In other words, if $X$ is an input vector and $Y$ is the event we want to predict, then the QLattice will search for functions $f(X)$ such that the predictive power of
 $$\widehat{Y} = \frac{1}{1+e^{-f(X)}}$$